-If you do have an acceptable solution, you will continue the project.
+If you do have an acceptable solution, you’ll continue the project.
 If the solution requires resources and time beyond constraints, you may need to cancel the project.

-In really large IT projects you will need to create a full Project Management Plan.
-If you do face such a task check out these articles:
+In large IT projects you’ll need to create a full Project Management Plan.
+So, if you face such a task check out these articles:

-However, in the beginning, you will work on smaller projects.
+However, in the beginning, you’ll work on smaller projects.
 Planning will be simple there.

-So, you will need to follow either an utterly custom approach or a variation of Scrum or Kanban.
+So, you’ll need to follow either an utterly custom approach or a variation of Scrum or Kanban.

-In this case, project planning boils down to identifying project scope, estimates of time and costs, and setting milestones.
+In this case, project planning boils down to:

-Sometimes you will need to identify required resources and expertise.
+Sometimes you’ll need to identify required resources and expertise.

 All other aspects of project management will be predefined by the customs of this organization.

-At the end of this phase, you will either have a Project Management Plan.
+Therefore, at the end of this phase, you’ll either have a Project Management Plan.

-Or you will commit to delivering specific scope by the specific deadline.
-While the rest is the internal problem.
+Or you’ll commit to delivering specific scope by the specific deadline.
+While the rest’s the internal problem.

 After you planned how to manage the project, you need to find out what you need to develop.